digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 ```

-**Enable  & Start PostgreSQL Service**
+**Enable  and Start PostgreSQL Service**

-Enable & start service to be able to start at the system boots up.
+Enable and start service to be able to start at the system boots up.

 ```bash
 sudo systemctl enable postgresql.service